 Have you tried farro before?
 If you haven’t, it’s about time you hop on the ‘ole band wagon and give ‘er a try.
 It tastes similar to barely.
 Or, kind of like a wheat-ier (<– I know that’s not a word, but I’m making it one) version of risotto.

-Overall this stuffed squash is slightly sweet, savory, a smidgen salty, cheesy, herbaceous, and oink-oink-bacon-tastic.
+Overall this stuffed squash is slightly sweet, savory, a smidgen salty, cheesy and herbaceous, with the right about of pork goodness.
 It is hearty and comforting, yet relatively light and healthy.

 Basically it’s the jam, and you should make this.
 ASAP.